billychan/simple_activity/README.md

 Rails app, in a fast, flexible and extendable way.

 ## Features
-* Fast.
-SimpleActivity is built with speed in mind.
+* **Fast** - SimpleActivity is built with speed in mind.
 Normally activities involve several models and hard to eager load.
 SimpleActivity allows you define cache rules beforehand so there is no JOIN on displaying activities.

-* Flexible.
-Raw data is here, you are free to do anything you like, display them in any fashion.
+* **Flexible** - Raw data is here, you are free to do anything you like, display them in any fashion.

-* Extendable.
-Actually activity records are useful not only for displaying as timeline.
+* **Extendable** - Actually activity records are useful not only for displaying as timeline.
 There could be lots of other functionality based on activity such as assining reputation to models, assign points to users, send notifications, granting badges etc. It would be redudant if every feature build its own logic to record activity which is basically the same.

-    To solve this problem, SimpleActivity provides a hook for other libs or your app code to work on the raw data once activity created, either within the request or at backend(recommended).
+    To solve this problem, this gem provides a hook for other libs or your app code to work on the raw data once activity created, either within the request or at backend(recommended).
 This will remove code repetition and increase app performance.